 The Endocannabinoid System (ECS) functions in the body to maintain homeostasis, regulating systems and organ function toward balance and harmony.
 CBD might assist your body in balancing hormone levels, which may improve sex drive.

-As a result, CBD’s link with our hormones and reproductive health is likely complex, as a balanced body is ultimately fertile and vital (during the reproductive years).
+As a result, cannabidiol’s link with our hormones and reproductive health is likely complex, as a balanced body is ultimately fertile and vital (during the reproductive years).

 CBD can help with some of the symptoms of hormonal imbalance, such as pain, anxiety, or sleeplessness.